GEMINI-Medicine/Rgemini/README.md

 * `X`: Major version, change to the underlying DB the code was written for (table and variable names).

 Usually we'd accumulate a series of changes on develop and release them all at once on master with a version increment.

+## Citation

+If you find `Rgemini` useful, please cite it in your publications using `citation("Rgemini")`:

+> The GEMINI team (2023).
+Rgemini: R Functions for GEMINI Data.
+R package version 0.3.0. https://gemini-medicine.github.io/Rgemini/